CS-SI/Orekit/src/site/markdown/index.md

     * loading of SP3-a and SP3-c orbit files
     * loading of CCSDS Orbit Data Messages (both OPM, OEM, and OMM types are supported)
+    * loading of SEM and YUMA files for GPS constellation

   * Earth models